tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 ### Adding in `while`

-To make matters worse, programs can have basic blocks that directly or indirectly loop back to themselves.
+To make matters worse, programs can have basic blocks that directly or indirectly are predecessors of themselves.
 We call this a "loop" and you have probably written one before[^params].

 [^params]: I did not use a parameter in this function because there's a little
     thorny bit: parameters get defined as part of the entrypoint of the